vmware/load-balancer-and-ingress-services-for-kubernetes/docs/faq.md

 To re-create the objects in Avi, the configmap has to be edited to set deleteConfig: "false".
 After this, the condition in ako statefulset of type ako.vmware.com/ObjectDeletionInProgress is deleted automatically.

+**Note**: To cleanup the shared VS VIP that is retained, the user has to:
+1. Manually delete it from the controller UI or shell.
+2. Toggle the `enableEVH` flag in configmap and reboot the AKO.

 #### How is the Shared VS lifecycle controlled?